'Natural beauty': Pandemic offers chance at sustainable rebirth for famed Thai beach

-Category: World Hits: 0It was made famous by the film "The Beach", starring Leonardo DiCaprio, but in recent years mass tourism has ravaged Thailand's Maya Bay, located in the idyllic Phi Phi islands.
+Category: World Hits: 4It was made famous by the film "The Beach", starring Leonardo DiCaprio, but in recent years mass tourism has ravaged Thailand's Maya Bay, located in the idyllic Phi Phi islands.
 Now, after an extended shutdown amid the Covid-19 pandemic, there are signs that this natural paradise is recovering.
 As visitors begin to return, the Thai government and tour operators are keen to avoid the mistakes of the past.

 Read more https://www.france24.com/en/video/20211210-natural-beauty-pandemic-offers-chance-at-sustainable-rebirth-for-famed-thai-beach